-Eligible organisations include social services, housing association support services, probation services, charities such as Citizens Advice Bureau, Family Action, schools and children’s centres or cancer and other support charities.
+Eligible organisations include social services, housing association support services, probation services, charities such as Citizens Advice Bureau, Family Action, schools and children’s centres or other support charities.

-The Trust receives far more applications than it is able to approve with limited funds.
-In order to give your client the best chance of receiving a grant the Trust suggests that you include as much information in the Background section of the application form as possible.
+In order to give your client the best chance of receiving a grant the Trust suggests that you include as much information in the Glasspool application form as possible.
 For example,

 - Describe the family background or the events that led to the crisis situation